 - When you bring your Christmas tree to a fire station, a hardware store, or other community initiative, it’s often turned into mulch.
 This is one of the most common ways to reuse a Christmas tree.
 Since trees are biodegradable, this is an excellent, sustainable use for a Christmas tree!

 - Consider making your own mulch from your Christmas tree.
 If you do not have a wood chipper, you can likely rent one or borrow from a neighbor!

 - Christmas trees can serve as bird feeders.
 To use yours this way, secure it (far from your house – remember, dry trees are a fire hazard!) in your backyard.
 For those with ponds, they can also be used as fish feeders!

 - Are you a gardener?
 Some people use larger branches for climbing plants in their gardens!

 - Check in with local animal sanctuaries to see if they have any use for your tree.
 Spectrum News 1 in Buffalo, New York recently published a story about Let’s Goat Buffalo, an animal sanctuary that makes great use of trees after Christmas; they give the trees to their goats to enjoy!

 - Research other community initiatives that may make use of old Christmas trees.
 Some communities recycle trees as soil erosion barriers or paths for hiking trails.
 See what your local community may need your tree for!

 Never burn your Christmas tree in a fireplace or woodstove!
 Pine and other fir/evergreen trees have a high oil content, and burning can cause a buildup of creosote, leading to chimney fires.

-*This article was originally published January 2, 2020.
+*This article was adapted from an earlier version, originally published by Merchants on January 2, 2020.